 - Close to 30,000 shoppers from Tennessee, Kentucky, Louisiana, Mississippi and Alabama attend the annual event.

 - Christmas Village is held annually at The Fairgrounds Nashville with Sneak-A-Peek scheduled in November on the Thursday that falls two weeks before Thanksgiving.

 - Christmas Village proceeds are raised through ticket sales, application fees paid by prospective merchants, merchant fees, patron and corporate donations, shopping bag and t-shirt sales and wine sales at Sneak A Peek.

-- Christmas Village proceeds have supported special hearing and speech programs at the Vanderbilt Bill Wilkerson Center, teens and adults recovering from traumatic heady injury and stroke at the Vanderbilt Pi Beta Phi Rehabilitation Institute and aspiring artists at the Arrowmont School of Arts and Crafts in Gatlinburg, TN.
+- Christmas Village proceeds have supported special hearing and speech programs at the Vanderbilt Bill Wilkerson Center; infants, teens and adults recovering from traumatic heady injury and stroke at the Vanderbilt Pi Beta Phi Rehabilitation Institute; and aspiring artists at the Arrowmont School of Arts and Crafts in Gatlinburg, TN.

 - The Merchant Contracting committee is committed to establishing a mix in each building of established favorites with new exceptional merchants offering a variety of styles and products including artwork, children’s clothing & gifts, clothing & accessories, food, garden/yard art, holiday gifts, housewares, non-profit gifts, health, bath & beauty, home décor, jewelry, men’s gifts, personalized gifts, pet gifts and toys.

 - Christmas Village is run by two co-chairmen and a board of roughly 30 women that meet throughout the year beginning in January.